maggisk/maggisk-dev/pages/rambling/thoughts-on-javascript-build-tools.md

 * @title thoughts on javascript build tools
 * @slug thoughts-on-javascript-build-tools
-* @time 2020-02-12 14:45
+* @time 2020-02-13 14:45

-I don't think anyone likes javascript build tools.
-They are complex and frustrating to deal with.
+Does anyone like javascript build tools?
+They are so complex and frustrating to deal with.

-I love the idea of [parcel](https://parceljs.org/) and in theory you should be able to create an amazing build tool like that.
-But in practice, I think parcel just plain sucks.
+[Parcel](https://parceljs.org/) is a fantastic idea and in theory you should be able to create an amazing build tool like that.
+But unfortunately, in practice, parcel sucks.
 It is so full of bugs it is barely usable for a serious project.
 [Version 2](https://medium.com/@devongovett/parcel-2-0-0-alpha-1-is-here-8b160c6e3f7e) is on the way, but I've never been able to get it to work, and I believe I'm not the only one.

 Why are javascript build tools so complex?
 Isn't most of the complexity coming from importing non-javascript files from javascript.
 Is that complexity worth it?
 What if we stop the abomination that is importing images, css files etc. from javascript.
 Couldn't we hugely simplify our build process?